GaborDevv/Brazilian-E-Commerce-sales-forecast/README.md

 **Project Status**

-✅ Code to load relevant tables for the task (minimum tables needed), and prepare efficient ETL that builds a dataset on which Data Scientist can continue the work (use pandas)\n
+✅ Code to load relevant tables for the task (minimum tables needed), and prepare efficient ETL that builds a dataset on which Data Scientist can continue the work (use pandas).

-✅ The output should be in parquet, well partitioned by product\n ✅ The format of output is a single table that can be used for modelling (no need to extract features).\n ✅ python script to run code, that you can pass arguments to\n ✅ A couple of simple pytest tests, and run them in github actions at every PR.\n ✅ Configuration files in yml\n
+✅ The output should be in parquet, well partitioned by product

+✅ The format of output is a single table that can be used for modelling (no need to extract features).

+✅ Python script to run code, that you can pass arguments to

+✅ A couple of simple pytest tests, and run them in github actions at every PR.

+✅ Configuration files in yml\n